SML Isuzu: 2010

 During the financial year 2009–10 the company had issued 3,984,946 equity share of Rs.
 10 each at a premium of Rs.
 190 per share on rights basis to the Equity shareholders of the company in the ratio of 11 equity shares for every 50 Equity shares held on the record date and raised Rs.
 796989,000 for financing of Expansion project, repayment of loan taken from Allahabad Bank (for Expansion Project) and for general corporate purposes.

 Swaraj Mazda Limited has informed the Exchange that at the Board Meeting of the Company held on 1 October 2010, the Board of Directors have decided to change the name of the company from Swaraj Mazda Limited to SML Isuzu Limited.
 As of 2011 they no longer use the "Swaraj" brand name.

 2011

 Swaraj Mazda renamed as SML ISUZU LIMITED.

 2012

-SML S7 Bus, Wheel Base −5100 mm, 50+1 Seater Launched.
+SML S7 Bus, Wheelbase −5100 mm, 50+1 Seater Launched.